Home breadcrumb spacer Blog breadcrumb spacer

 Youth Zones is a film and poetry initiative supported by the Women’s Refugee Commission and the United Nations Population Fund that gives voice to young men and women affected by conflict and natural disasters.
 Youth Zones documents the stories of youth from Lebanon, Liberia, Colombia, Northern Uganda and New Orleans—in their own words.
 The film highlights the incredible resilience of young people who, against the odds, work as educators, peace activists and healthcare assistants in an effort to rebuild their broken communities.

 On July 26, there was a special screening of Youth Zones: Voices from Emergencies at the United Nations’ High Level Meeting on Youth.
 After the screening, some of the young people featured in the film shared their moving stories and poems with the audience.
-One of the highlights was activist Chernor Bah, who spoke about how his experience in war-torn Sierra Leone had motivated him to be an advocate for other youth in humanitarian crisis situations.
-As part of the Youth Zones project, Chernor has helped conduct creative writing and poetry workshops for conflict-affected youth across the world.
-Scenes from his workshops are featured in the film.

 You can view the Youth Zones film here and find out how you can help.